 As news of COVID-19 rapidly evolves, adults and children alike may be feeling concerned.
 During this time, we know parents and families can benefit from extra support at home, in both offering reassurance to children and increasing health, hygiene, and safety practices.
 Visit our Resources page to find helpful guidance on a variety of topics, including implementing healthy habits, speaking to children about COVID-19 and keeping your child engaged in learning at home.

-If you are presenting one of the symptoms listed below and your child attends a Bright Horizons nursery or you are utilising Back-Up Care, please inform a member of the Nursery Management Team or Back-Up Care Team at the earliest opportunity and self-isolate for a minimum of 7 days:
+If your child is presenting one of the symptoms listed below and your child attends a Bright Horizons nursery or you are utilising Back-Up Care, please inform a member of the Nursery Management Team or Back-Up Care Team at the earliest opportunity and the child must self-isolate for a minimum of 10 days:

 - A high temperature, which Public Heath has confirmed is 37.8◦c or above; or

 - A new, continuous cough.
-This means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual).
+This means coughing a lot for more than an hour, or 3 or more coughing episodes in 24 hours (if you usually have a cough, it may be worse than usual); or

 You do not need to call NHS 111 to go into self-isolation.
-If your symptoms worsen during home isolation or are no better after 7 days, contact NHS 111 online.
+If your symptoms worsen during home isolation or are no better after 10 days, contact NHS 111 online.
 If you have no internet access, you should call NHS 111.
-For a medical emergency dial 999
+For a medical emergency, dial 999

 Staying at home and self-isolating is important in stopping the virus from spreading and protecting our nursery children, families and staff members.
 If you are self-isolating, please do not enter a nursery for this period or utilise Back-Up Care.

 Please follow the stay at home guidance which provides advice regarding testing.
 We would encourage people with symptom(s) to be tested.